google/zetasql/docs/one-pager.md

 SELECT * FROM subQ2;
 ```

-Another useful role of the `WITH` clause is to break up more complex queries
+You can use `WITH` to break up more complex queries into a `WITH` `SELECT`
-into a `WITH` `SELECT` statement and `WITH` clauses, where the less desirable
+statement and `WITH` clauses, where the less desirable alternative is writing
-alternative is writing nested table subqueries.
-If a `WITH` clause contains
+nested table subqueries.
+For example:
-multiple subqueries, the subquery names cannot repeat.

-ZetaSQL supports `WITH` clauses in subqueries, such as table
-subqueries, expression subqueries, and so on.

 ```
 WITH q1 AS (my_query)